 Smart Energy workshop

-On Wednesday 10 May, four parallel workshops will be organised on four emerging challenges for industry, including Smart Energy.
+On Wednesday 10 May, four parallel workshops took place on four emerging challenges for industry, including Smart Energy.

-Each workshop is set up as a panel with key players in the domain; large industry, academia, SMEs and customers, discussing main innovation trends in the specific challenge.
-An important element of the workshops will be the interaction with the audience, with ample room for Q&A.
+Each workshop was set up as a panel with key players in the domain; large industry, academia, SMEs and customers, discussing main innovation trends in the specific challenge.
+An important element of the workshops was the interaction with the audience, with ample room for Q&A.

 The panellists and moderators